Confidential Disclosure Agreements (CDA) or Non-Disclosure Agreement (NDA)

 - Negotiate final revisions to the contract;

-- Forward the final agreement to the Principal Investigator for signature (the PI will then send the signed contract back to the contract negotiator);
+- Forward the final agreement to the Principal Investigator for signature (the PI will then send the signed contract back to the OCTA contract Officer );

 - Sign the Agreement on the behalf of The Regents;